Pay Monthly Tariff terms and conditions

 4.5 Data usage is measured in kilobytes (KB).
 1MB = 1024 Kilobytes (KB), 1024 MB = 1 Gigabyte (GB).
 All current data tariffs are charged and purchased as part of your inclusive allowance and / or as part of a Bolt On which provides a specified amount of data you can use for a fixed price.
 Your data usage is calculated based on the amount of data that travels over the data network.
 Please note that your usage may include re-sent data packets and packets added to control the flow of data over the network.
 For some older tariffs data is charged at £3.06 per MB and if Data usage is less than £1 it'll be rounded to the nearest kilobyte on a daily basis and rounded up to the nearest 1p.

-4.6 Your data allowance (where applicable) will be used for data using all our different types of network technology including Edge, GPRS,3G, 4G HSPA and will not differentiate between them unless otherwise stated.
+4.6 Your data allowance (where applicable) will be used for data using all our different types of network technology including Edge, GPRS, 3G, 4G, 5G and HSPA and will not differentiate between them unless otherwise stated.

 4.8 If you exceed your monthly allowance without purchasing extra data or if you breach these terms, we reserve the right to:

 - Impose network protection controls which may reduce your speed

 - Remove O2 network access from your account